hyojin-park-neuro/neureca/_members/yujin_kang.md

 ---
-name: Abby Korter
+name: Yujin Kang
-image: images/photo_members/photo_abby_korter.jpg
+image: images/photo_members/photo_yujin_kang.jpg
-role: undergrad
+role: intern
 aliases:
-  - Abby Korter
+  - Yujin Kang
-  - Korter, Abby
+  - Kang, Yujin
-  - A. Korter
+  - Y. Kang
-  - A Korter
+  - Y Kang
-  - Korter A.
+  - Kang Y.
-  - Korter A
+  - Kang Y
 links:
-  email: alk188@student.bham.ac.uk
+  email: y.kang@bham.ac.uk; zinzin32@cau.ac.kr
 ---

-I am a Human Neuroscience BSc student at the University of Birmingham, working within Hyojin's team for my final year dissertation project.
-I did my year abroad at Queensland University of Technology (QUT) in Australia, and am back in Birmingham for my 3rd year!
-My final year project will involve looking at human cross-modal emotional responses to art and music.
+Yujin Kang is a second-year Ph.D. student under the supervision of Dr. Yoon-Sik Cho at Chung-Ang University, South Korea.
+Her research focuses on probing and enhancing the reasoning capabilities of Large Language Models (LLMs), with particular attention to their vulnerabilities and robustness in real-world applications.
+She is especially interested in the intersection of LLM reasoning, security, and privacy, exploring how advanced LLMs behave in complex decision-making environments where safety, trust, and domain specificity are critical.